Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

 \subsection{Node similarity}

 In the previous section, we have defined the community to be an induced subgraph, which is, in some sense, connected more strongly than its neighbourhood.
-However, we could look at the community detection problem more locally -- a community could be a subgraph of \textit{somewhat} similar vertices.
+However, we could look at the community detection problem more locally: a community could be a subgraph of \textit{somewhat} similar vertices.
 In such an approach, we would like the communities to be subgraphs such that the inter-cluster edges connect similar vertices and the intra-cluster edges connect different ones~\cite{fortunato}.
 Assuming that two vertices are similar if they are connected in the graph, we naturally return to the previous definition.
 However, the flexibility of similarity allows us to introduce other approaches to community detection.
 In this section, we will present some selected node similarity measures.

-\paragraph{Embedding-based measures~\cite{fortunato}.} Let us assume that we have embedded the graph $G$ in the space $\mathbb{R}^d$ for some $d$, i.e., that we have vector representations $X_v = (x^1_v, x^2_v, \dots, x^d_v) \in \mathbb{R}^d$ for each node $v$ of the graph $G$.
-Regardless of how the embedding was obtained, we can now easily define the node similarity between two vertices $u$ and $v$ as a distance between $X_u$ and $X_v$.
-To the most popular ones belong the Euclidean, Manhattan, and Chebyshev metric.
+\paragraph{Embedding-based measures~\cite{fortunato}.} Let us assume that we have embedded the graph $G$ in the space $\mathbb{R}^d$ for some $d$, i.e., that we have vector representations $X_v = (x^1_v, x^2_v, \dots, x^d_v) \in \mathbb{R}^d$ for each node $v$ of $G$.
+Regardless of how the embedding was obtained, we can now easily define the node similarity between two vertices $u$ and $v$ as a distance between $X_u$ and $X_v$, e.g., being the Euclidean, Manhattan, and Chebyshev metric.
 Applying any non-increasing transformation thereon turns them into a similarity function.
+We will discuss particular graph embedding methods in Section~\ref{grl}.